+Lantinii MINITALIANI

-SUFFIX
+RELATIVE TO SUFFIX

--helion
+Sol -helion

--hermion
+Mercury -hermion

--cytherion
+Venus -cytherion

--gee
+Earth -gee

--cynthion
+Luna -cynthion

--areion
+Mars -areion

--jove
+Jupiter -jove

--krone
+Saturn -krone

--uranion
+Uranus -uranion

--poseidon
+Neptune -poseidon

--hadion
+Pluto -hadion

--astron
+Other stars -astron

--galacticon
+Galaxies -galacticon

 LAUNCHING ROCKETS

 Even with the advent of the Epstein Drive, lift engines or fuel-powered rockets are still the primary means of moving objects into orbit from planets, moons, and asteroids in the Belt.
 It's helpful to understand a few basics about launching rockets, and a few bits of terminology about maneuvering in space.